Redmi Note 11

 Redmi Note 11: design and finish

 I would assign the Redmi Note 11 to the “elegant cheap home” category.
-The price of 159 euros (*at goboo) is not visible on the smartphone.
+You don't see the price of 159 euros on the smartphone.
 Smartphones in slightly higher price ranges do not necessarily look better, which also shows that the Redmi Note 11 and the more expensive Redmi Notes 11S put in the same housing.

 When it comes to design, Xiaomi relies on more edges.
 The gently sloping case frame and the rounded corners give the Redmi Note 11 a look that somewhat emulates Apple's current iPhone series.
 Instead of metal, plastic is used almost entirely.
 Both the frame and the back are made of it and are responsible for the light weight of only 179g.
 Only the side control buttons are made of aluminum.